Amnesiascope: Themes

 Although Erickson has a style similar to magical realism or surrealism at times, Amnesiascope is often considered his most autobiographical novel.
 The narrator works for a weekly paper in Los Angeles as Erickson did from 1989 to 1992.
 He continues to explore themes from his other novels, such as the idea that fiction is often a superior reality.
 During the filming of the pornographic film, the narrator writes about a woman he meets, and though the same woman is later cast in the role, she cannot play herself.
 Also, though the narrator publishes a review of a film that he has invented, which is taken from one of Erickson's earlier novels, he soon hears people talking about the movie as though it's real, and finally ends up at a film festival where he watches his imaginary movie on the big screen.

-The novel has a distinguished surrealist atmosphere, strengthened by the simple fact that Hollywood is a dream factory that produces imaginary stories.
-Much of the plot describes and analyzes the complex and contradictory relation of the protagonist with the most important women in his life; but at least two of them, Viv the avant-garde director and Justine the failed actress, belong to the cinema industry that is a metaphor for the imagination and the dream side of the human mind.
+The novel has a surrealist atmosphere that is strengthened by the idea that Hollywood is a dream factory that produces imaginary stories.
+Much of the plot describes and analyzes the complex and contradictory relation of the protagonist with the most important women in his life.
+That two of the women, Viv, the avant-garde director, and Justine, the failed actress, belong to the cinema industry acts as a metaphor for the part of the human mind that imagines and dreams.

 The novel is also characterized by an atmosphere of unrestrained eroticism, which may well be related to pornographic cinema, another industry of Los Angeles.